Transparent Data Encryption (TDE) is a CYBERTEC encryption patch for PostgreSQL.

 Q: Is TDE available for PostgreSQL versions 12, 13 & 14?

-A: Yes, TDE is now also available for PostgreSQL versions 12-14!
+A: Yes, TDE is now also available for PostgreSQL versions 12 and higher!
 Our sales team will be happy to provide you with a non-binding offer!
 Contact us with the button below for more details.Contact us